StakeSquid/graphprotocol-testnet-docker/docs/pre-requisites.md

 This can easily be done via the Web UI, by going to the [Testnet Graph Explorer](https://testnet.thegraph.com).

 1. Go to our [Discord Server](https://discord.gg/graphprotocol).
-Get the Testnet role from the `#roles` channel, then to to the `#testnet-faucet` channel and get your Testnet GRT.
+Get the Testnet role from the `#roles` channel, then go to the `#testnet-faucet` channel and get your Testnet GRT.

 2. Login with Metamask on the Wallet that holds your GRT